QrackEE/vscode-git-graph/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Git Graph Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Git History Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [mhutchie@16right.com](mailto:mhutchie@16right.com).

 ## How Can I Contribute?